Springtime Rafting Near Phoenix

 Spring is a wonderful time to visit Phoenix, Arizona.
-The weather is mild, and the area’s best white water raft trips are just a short drive away.
-No Phoenix vacation, especially during Spring Training, is complete without experiencing a white water rafting trip in the Salt River Canyon.
-And you won’t find a better white water rafting outfitter than Wilderness Aware!
+The weather is mild, and the area’s best whitewater raft trips are just a short drive away.
+No Phoenix vacation—especially during Spring Training—is complete without experiencing a whitewater rafting trip in the Salt River Canyon.
+And you won’t find a better whitewater rafting outfitter than Arizona Rafting!

 The year 1866 saw a small camp form on the south side of the Salt River (now Tempe).
-This was first permanent settlement in the valley since the decline of the Hohokam.
+This was the first permanent settlement in the valley since the decline of the Hohokam.
 This settlement was formed by Hispanic workers from Fort McDowell—the US Army’s camp located along the Verde River.
 The camp was formed in 1865 to quell Native American uprisings.

-The city of Phoenix was later incorporated in 1881 with an estimated population of 2500.
-In 1912 that Phoenix became the capital of the newly formed state of Arizona.
-By 1950, the population had grown to and estimated 100,000 people.
-Like many cities in the American west, it has endured its share of fires, floods and crime sprees – and is now a thriving metropolitan city with a many things to offer both its residents and visitors.
+The city of Phoenix was later incorporated in 1881 with an estimated population of 2,500.
+In 1912, Phoenix became the capital of the newly formed state of Arizona.
+By 1950, the population had grown to an estimated 100,000 people.
+Like many cities in the American west, it has endured its share of fires, floods, and crime sprees.
+It is now a thriving metropolitan city with many things to offer both residents and visitors.

-- Restaurants – Phoenix has a great selection of dining choices – offering up a variety of cuisine from around the world.
+Phoenix has a great selection of dining choices offering up a variety of cuisine from around the world.

-- Activities – Make your Phoenix vacation one you’ll remember forever.
-Rafting is just one of many fun and exciting activities to try – spend some relaxing time at a spa, or get out and enjoy the scenery for a hike or horseback ride.
+Make your Phoenix vacation one you’ll remember forever.
+Rafting is just one of many fun and exciting activities to try.
+Spend some relaxing time at a spa or get out and enjoy the scenery on a hike or horseback ride.

 Salt River Canyon: Endless Recreation

 There is no end to the list of activities and attractions near Phoenix, AZ.
-For excursions outside the city, you can hike or take a white water rafting trip through the Salt River Canyon, visit Saguaro National Park, or take a walk through history at the Casa Grande Ruins National Monument.
+For excursions outside the city, you can hike or take a whitewater rafting trip through the Salt River Canyon, visit Saguaro National Park, or walk through history at the Casa Grande Ruins National Monument.

-If staying close to the city is more to your liking, take some time to shop in Scottsdale, walk amongst the natural rock formations in Papago Park, visit history itself at Tovrea Castle, or catch an exciting baseball game during Spring Training or a NASCAR race at Phoenix International Raceway.
+If staying close to the city is more to your liking, take some time to shop in Scottsdale, walk amongst the natural rock formations in Papago Park, visit history itself at Tovrea Castle, catch an exciting baseball game during Spring Training, or take in NASCAR race at Phoenix International Raceway.